term-world/.github/profile/README.md

 # `term-world`

-This project aims to apply “gamification” pedagogy in design and development of an approach to the introductory computer science (CS) courses in Python.
+This project aims to apply gamification-as-pedagogy in design and development of an approach to the introductory computer science (CS) courses in Python.
 The outcome, a persistent, immersive digital environment called `term-world` provides both a playground and persistent digital metaphor through which to consider real-world ethical and civil questions regarding governance, justice, equity, data transparency, and other social infrastructures not typically included in CS education.
-This project leverages interdisciplinary principles and considers students as co-developers to explore new applications of pedagogy not necessarily limited to the discipline of computer science.
+This project leverages interdisciplinary principles and considers students as co-developers to explore applications of teaching strategies not necessarily limited to the discipline of computer science.

 ## Acknowledgements